project-jedi/jcl/readme.md

 Download the ZIP file
 ---------------------
-If you download the JCL as a ZIP file from GitHub, you have to move the jedi.inc and kylix.inc files from the jcl\jcl\source\include to the jcl\jcl\source\include\jedi directory.
+you have to move the jedi.inc and kylix.inc files from the jcl\jcl\source\include to the jcl\jcl\source\include\jedi directory.

 Clone with GIT